mudasobwa/mudasobwa.github.io/_posts/2019-03-21-stop-abusing-nihil.md

 Let me state it again: `nil` means an absense.
 Value `nil` means there is no such thing.
 Absense of a key means there is no such thing.
 They are identically equal.
 That simple.
 If you are using `nil`s for denoting somewhat else, you are doing it wrong.
-Somewhat else desires it’s own type.
+Somewhat else desires its own type.
 If you need to explicitly state somewhat else, create a typed object and make it having a state.
 But when there is _no such object_, `nil` is pretty good.

 Purists loudly advocate nullable types, monads, all that crap,—might not only help us